 Published in January 2017, the Directions Paper was developed using feedback from initial consultation with councils’ and the emergency management sector.
 It identified councils’ emergency management responsibilities and actions (as at Jan 2017) including how they collaborate with each other and with emergency management agencies.
 The Paper was released for consultation and LGV received formal submissions from councils, state government and emergency management agencies.

-- Councils and Emergencies Directions Paper (PDF, 2.9 MB)
+- Councils and Emergencies Directions Paper PDF, 2931.8 KB

-- Councils and Emergencies Directions Paper (DOCX, 546.0 KB)
+- Councils and Emergencies Directions Paper DOCX, 545.98 KB

 Councils and emergencies position paper

 Published in December 2017, the position paper provides a comprehensive overview of the emergency management responsibilities and activities councils can undertake for the betterment of their local communities.
-The release of the position paper marks the completion of phase one of the project.
+The position paper identifies 94 emergency management responsibilities and activities councils can carry out before, during and after an emergency.
+The release of the position paper marked the completion of phase one of the project.

 Councils and emergencies consultation report